 We are a molecular oncology diagnostics company that develops and commercializes proprietary clinical diagnostic laboratory assays designed to identify rare tumor cells and cell-free tumor DNA from blood and cerebrospinal fluid, or CSF.
-The identification and characterization of tumor cells and cell-free tumor DNA in CSF has now become our only development focus following our early commercial expansion into CSF in 2020.
+The identification of tumor cells and cell-free tumor DNA in CSF has become our principal development focus following our early commercial expansion into CSF in 2020.
 This product was branded and trademarked as CNSideTM in April 2021.

 The identification of circulating tumor cells, or CTCs, and circulating cell-free tumor DNA and ctDNA, deriving from solid tumors such as breast cancer or lung cancer using a standard blood sample has been described as a "liquid biopsy."
-This term reflects the ease with which peripheral blood can be drawn compared to performing a surgical biopsy on a primary tumor site, but this technology is not limited to a peripheral blood approach.
+This term reflects the ease with which peripheral blood can be drawn compared to performing a surgical biopsy, but this technology is not limited to a peripheral blood approach.